KeyAuth/KeyAuth-PHP-Example/README.md

 # KeyAuth-PHP-Example
 PHP Example For KeyAuth Authentication System

-Set Application Name, OwnerID and Version in credentials.php and you're set.
+Set Application Name and OwnerID in credentials.php and you're set.

 Video Tutorial: